bralani/neurodegenerative-disease/README.md

   Example: `alpha 1.55`

 - **r:**
-  The `r` parameter is an integer that represent the degrees for the finite elements basis functions.
+  The `r` parameter is an integer that represent the degree for the finite elements basis functions.
   Example: `r 1`

 - **mass-center:**
-  The `mass-center` parameter defines a point were the initial concentration of protein is centered.
+  The `mass-center` parameter defines a point where the initial concentration of protein is centered.
   The following numbers are the coordinates.
   Example (3D): `mass-center 2 3 4`

 - **origin:**
   Used in the cylindrical diffusion tensor model.
-The `origin` parameter defines a 2D point on the YZ plane where the axis of the cylindrical meets the plane.
+The `origin` parameter defines a 2D point on the YZ plane where the axis of the cylinder meets the plane.
   Example: `origin 1 2`

 - **radial-center:**